Can I bring my dog to the festival?

 Do you have ATM cash machines on site?

 We are using Contactless card machines in all areas this year.
 You can also still pay by cash.
 Make sure that you bring enough cash or your card with you but please don't bring fifty pound notes.
 We will not accept them at any bar.
 They can only be changed at the glasses stand.

 I like real ale but my wife only drinks gin.
 Can I bring some for her?

 No!
 The festival is a pub.
 You are not allowed to bring any alcohol on site.
 But we have a Gin Bar this year

 Can I buy tickets in advance?

-Normally there is no point as our fire limit guarantees that we will not have to turn anyone away.
+We are going to sell some advanced tickets this year.
+A link will be posted on our website when we're open for sales.
+This will be around mid-May.
 We do sell advance door, glass and beer tickets so that companies and societies can offer them to their guests.
-Normally we will only deal with 15 or more.
+Normally we will only deal with groups of 20 or more.

 Is the site suitable for wheelchairs?